DeweyBanks/Survey2/readme.md

     As a User I should be able to delete my account.

-    As an Admin I should be able to see all user_accounts As an Admin I should be able to delete an comment.
+    As an Admin I should be able to see all user_accounts As an Admin I should be able to delete a comment.
     As an Admin I should be able to delete a User account.
     As an Admin I should be able to ban an email from creating an account.